FranciscoVasconcelos/sciblog/README.md

 - [x] Prevent the new tab to open when I press a link with middle mouse button
 - [ ] Second repeats will have the same id (Do I want that???)

+- [ ] Using `Chart.js` and flex boxes the content gets all fucked up.
+It does not adjust automatically.

 ### IMPORTANT